MichelML/bbpr/README.md

 <h3>Step 2: Npm Install</h3>

-The very best way to use the latest version of _bbpr_ is to install it as a global npm package.
+The very best way to use the latest version of _bbpr_ is to install it globally on your computer:
 ```
 npm install -g bbpr
 ```